cosmicpython/book/outline.md

-## Chapter 6: event-driven architecture part 1: events and the message bus
+## Chapter 6: event-driven architecture part 1: doamin events and the message bus

-Another new requirement:  when allocation succeeds, someone should be emailed.
+Another new requirement:  when allocation fails because we are out of stock, someone should be emailed.
 But we don't want to have email-sending code be a potential cause of bugs/failures in our core model/state changes.  introduce domain events and a message bus as a pattern for kicking off related work after a use case is complete.

 * discuss SRP, use case shouldn't have an _and_. leads naturally to events.